redhat-na-ssa/flyingthings/README.md

 # Getting Started

 ## Quick Start
-The `bootstrap` direcotry contains files scripts to create all the assets for the project.
+The `bootstrap` directory contains scripts to create all the assets for the project.
 ```
 cd bootstrap
 flyingthings-standalone